 98 Avenue A,

-Today, it’s merely a receptacle for retail space on the former orchestra level of the remains of the original auditorium, which have been converted into a health-oriented grocery store called the East Village Farm.
-The theater’s lobby was also converted into retail space, but has been empty for several years.
+It became merely a receptacle for retail space on the former orchestra level of the remains of the original auditorium, which have been converted into a health-oriented grocery store called the East Village Farm.
+The theatre’s lobby was also converted into retail space, but has been empty for several years.

-Like other theaters in this area, the theater’s auditorium runs parallel to the street, with a narrow entrance on Avenue A. Much of the theatre’s exterior has survived, including its emergency staircase.
-The decorations in the auditorium are thought to survive, above the false ceiling of the ground floor store
+Like other theatres in this area, the theatre’s auditorium runs parallel to the street, with a narrow entrance on Avenue A. Much of the theatre’s exterior has survived, including its emergency staircase.
+The decorations in the auditorium survived above the false ceiling of the ground floor store.

-And, in a humorous touch only East Villagers would appreciate, several large posters of Andre the Giant can be found decorating the theater’s facade.
+In a humorous touch only East Villagers would appreciate, several large posters of Andre the Giant can be found decorating the theatre’s façade.

 Just login to your account and subscribe to this theater